zajitschek/metaanalysis/chapters/chapter2.md

 To help you screen your collected literature lists for initial suitability for inclusion, there are free tools available:

- * [Rayyan](https://rayyan.qcri.org/welcome), [see](http://libraryguides.mcgill.ca/rayyan/home).
+ * [Rayyan](https://rayyan.qcri.org/welcome), see also this [page](http://libraryguides.mcgill.ca/rayyan/home).
 Downloadable app allows screeing on you mobile phone!
  * [Abstrackr](http://abstrackr.cebm.brown.edu/account/login) Requires registration.
 Simple interface, relatively self explanatory use.

 ## Screening stages

-Once you've got reduced your list of "possibly-include" papers after abstract screening, It is time to verify that they're indeed matching your criteria by having a look at the full-texts.
+Your initally very long list of papers should have been reduced considerably after you have finished abstract screening.
+It is now time to verify that the"possibly-include" papers are indeed matching your inclusion criteria, by having a look at the full-texts.

 Make sure to take note of the reasons why you're excluding any given paper, ideally you will provide a diagram like this [template from PRISMA](http://prisma-statement.org/PRISMAStatement/FlowDiagram) into your meta-research, providing both reasons and numbers excluded for each step of the way.

+It is part of the transparent reporing, but also necessary for yourself while you are screening your papers to have a carefully worked out list with inclusion / exclusion criteria (that gets further defined the closer you get to your final set of papers that will be included in your dataset).